Navigation

 Discover more news, developments and stories from the Osnabrück region - up-to-date, relevant and thematically appropriate to your interests.

-MaßArbeit is launching “Advent sucht Talent” (Advent seeks talent), a digital Advent calendar that creatively presents training companies and inspires young people in the…
+With “Advent sucht Talent” (Advent seeks talent), MaßArbeit is launching a creative Advent calendar that aims to get young people excited about training.

-With the support of MaßArbeit, the immigration authorities, and PRO-LOG IV, Hamed Diomande from Ivory Coast found work and prospects in the district of Osnabrück.
+With great dedication and support from MaßArbeit, Hamed Diomande found work and prospects in the district of Osnabrück.

 Citaku in Bad Essen demonstrates strength during company visit